Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Dominant Processes at ILC and CLIC

 \subsection{The Production Cross-Section of Dominant Processes}

-Annihilation processes plays a leading role at $\sqrt{s}$ = 250 GeV.
-Higgs self-coupling and its properties can easily be studied through higgs-strahlung process taking place at high energy collider (ILC).
-The cross-section measurement of higgs infers absolute coupling $g(HZZ)$, which serves for the measurement of higgs width and coupling constant~\cite{lab10}.
-Now if the effect of beam polarization is observed on the production cross-section of this process, it is configured that different polarization combination will effect this parameter differently.
-Therefore, in order to observe this effect a contour plot is drawn for this process at 500 GeV as shown in fig.~\ref{fig:2}.\\
+Annihilation processes play a leading role at $\sqrt{s}$ = 250 GeV.
+Higgs self-coupling and its properties can easily be studied through Higgs-strahlung process taking place at high energy collider (ILC).
+The cross-section measurement of Higgs infers absolute coupling $g(HZZ)$, which serves for the measurement of Higgs width and coupling constant~\cite{lab10}.
+Now if the effect of beam polarization is observed on the production cross-section of this process, it is configured that different polarization combinations will affect this parameter differently.
+Therefore, in order to observe this effect a contour plot is drawn for this process at 500 GeV as shown in Fig.~\ref{fig:2}.\\

-From fig.~\ref{fig:2} it has been observed that for both unpolarized beams, the cross-section is 60.28 $fb$ while the cross-section of this process is maximum (144.75 $fb$) when totally polarized left-handed electron and totally polarized right-handed positron beams are used.
-This value reduced to minimum (0 $fb$), when both the beams are left-handed totally polarized or both are right-handed totally polarized.
+From Fig.~\ref{fig:2} it has been observed that for both unpolarized beams, the cross-section is 60.28 $fb$ while maximum cross-section of this process is 144.75 $fb$, when totally polarized left and right-handed electron and positron beams are used, respectively.
+This value reduced to minimum (0 $fb$), when both the beams are totally left-handed polarized or both are totally right-handed polarized.
 For other polarization combinations values of cross-section are in between.
-Similarly the contour plots for other two processes are shown in fig.~\ref{fig:3}.
+Similarly, the contour plots for other two processes are shown in Fig.~\ref{fig:3}.